-With the Ubuntu 19.10 release successfully done, attention turns to the next major update: Ubuntu 20.04 LTS, which is due to be released on April 23, 2020.
+With Ubuntu 19.10 released attention turns to the next major update: Ubuntu 20.04 LTS which is due to be released on April 23, 2020.

-But we do know when Ubuntu 20.04 is due for release, how long it’ll be supported for, and even some early details on what it’s likely to include.
+Although development work continues we do know when Ubuntu 20.04 is due for release, how long it’ll be supported for, and details on what the update is likely to include.

-So read on to learn more details on key Ubuntu 20.04 LTS features, changes and improvements, more of which will be added to this post as and when they are revealed.
+So read on to learn more details on Ubuntu 20.04 LTS features, changes and improvements.
+We keep this post updated as development takes place, so bookmark it now!

 Ubuntu 20.04 ‘Focal Fossa’

 Let’s start at the top: the Ubuntu 20.04 codename is ‘Focal Fossa’.

 This is a fitting moniker in many respects.
 The word ‘Focal’ means ‘centre point’ or ‘most important part’, while Fossa (as fans of the film Madagascar will know) is a cat-like predator native to the island of Madagascar.

 Ergo Ubuntu 20.04 is signposted as being both an important update, but also a successful top-tier one too.

 Ubuntu 20.04 is the a long-term support (LTS) release of Ubuntu.
 It follows on from Ubuntu 18.04 LTS launched back in 2018 (and supported until 2023)